Penn's Vision

 Pennsylvania Academy of the Fine Arts

-Organized by the Atwater Kent Collection at Drexel University, Penn's Vision is set to open at the National Constitution Center in the summer of 2026 during the semiquincentennial celebration of America.
+Organized by the Atwater Kent Collection at Drexel University, Penn's Vision is set to open at the National Constitution Center September, 2026 during the 250th celebration of America.
 Although many festivities will center on the American Revolution and the "birth of the nation", Philadelphia and the greater Pennsylvania had roots far before 1776.
 This exhibition explores Penn’s ideas about settlement, government, law and liberty, and religious toleration in his colony, informing what became “American” ways.

 "There may be room there [in Pennsylvania], though not here [in England], for such a holy experiment."